hennasingh/creative-corner/README.md

 I encountered a few bugs when I started the project and leanrt a few things while I fixed them.
 1. The first issue I had was displaying my footer on the mobile view.
 I had added 3 paragraphs in my footer and wanted to display in column for mobile and in row for desktop.
 I had enclosed 3 sections in div and had given flex display to `footer` with column direction.
 This made it impossible to give `space-evenly` to `justify-content` attribute to the ul element as giving `flex` display to footer made it confined to the text size.
 Two ways to fix this were, giving either `width` to the `ul` element or removing `flex` display from the footer as other elements will be block display and giving `flex` only to unordered list.

 2. The second issue I faced was displaying images in the home screen for mobile screens.
 I aimed to create sliding images by using only HTML and CSS.
 This was a bit of a struggle as I was unable to fit my images in the mobile screen as I pictured in my wireframe.
+I struggled further with relative position for images as it broke my header and footer design.
+I saved the commit which I may come back to again.
+I decided to create a gif image of the gallery images and add them to the home screen.